epicallan/deploy/README.md

-# Auto deploy service in haskell (very early development)
+# An auto deploy service in haskell (very early development)

-This service gets built out into a docker container that listens to github and travis webhooks.

-It deploys succesful builds on host machines.
+An attempt at replicating next.js with a few addition features